ARCHER2-HPC/archer2-website/_posts/2024-09-11-newsletter.md

 <!--more-->

-## EXTENDED: ARCHER2 Image and Video competition 2024
+## FINAL REMINDER: ARCHER2 Image and Video competition 2024

 Share your images and videos to support excellence and promote the contribution of ARCHER2 to outstanding research.
 The winner of the competition will be awarded £250.